NextGenContributions/.nitpick/README.md

 Verify the changes and fix by hand if something strange happened to your configs.

-If you encounter something that does not work as expected, you can open a ticket in the [issue tracker](https://github.com/NextGenContributions/nitpick/issues).
+If you encounter something that does not work as expected when you ran `nitpick fix`, you can open a ticket in the [issue tracker](https://github.com/NextGenContributions/nitpick/issues).

 ## Pre-commit hooks